joshb/joshb.github.io/articles/simple_line_drawing/index.md

 date: 2009-01-03
 ---

-    <p>This tutorial starts off a series of articles on software-based graphics rendering by introducing a simple line drawing algorithm.
-It contains sample C++ code and is accompanied by a demo program with full source code that uses SDL for display.</p>
+This tutorial starts off a series of articles on software-based graphics rendering by introducing a simple line drawing algorithm.
+It contains sample C++ code and is accompanied by a demo program with full source code that uses SDL for display.

     <h2>Rasterization</h2>

-    <p>First, a quick overview of this basic process of 3D graphics rendering is in order.</p>
+First, a quick overview of this basic process of 3D graphics rendering is in order.

-    <p>Although real-time 3D graphics rendering is a vast and complex subject area with many different concepts and techniques, most of it basically consists of simple geometric shapes, primarily triangles, that are drawn in such a way that they appear to form a much more complex image.
+Although real-time 3D graphics rendering is a vast and complex subject area with many different concepts and techniques, most of it basically consists of simple geometric shapes, primarily triangles, that are drawn in such a way that they appear to form a much more complex image.
 Many complex texturing and lighting techniques are used to dress them up, but they're still essentially just triangles.
-This can be easily seen from looking at wireframe models, for example.</p>
+This can be easily seen from looking at wireframe models, for example.

-    <p>The process of drawing the triangles is called <strong>rasterization</strong>.
+The process of drawing the triangles is called <strong>rasterization</strong>.
 This consists of taking a geometric (or <em>vector</em>) shape and drawing it pixel-by-pixel on a pixel-based (or <em>raster</em>) image.
-There are various other processes for rendering images, including ray-tracing, but rasterization is currently the most common for real-time applications, such as games.</p>
+There are various other processes for rendering images, including ray-tracing, but rasterization is currently the most common for real-time applications, such as games.

-    <p>A triangle, for instance, consists of three points.
+A triangle, for instance, consists of three points.
 But a raster image, such as what your monitor displays, consists of pixels.
-The rasterization process, then, is to figure out which pixels of the image are within the triangle's area and to change the color of those pixels appropriately to form a triangle in the image.</p>
+The rasterization process, then, is to figure out which pixels of the image are within the triangle's area and to change the color of those pixels appropriately to form a triangle in the image.

-    <p>Years ago, everyone had software written to perform these tasks.
+Years ago, everyone had software written to perform these tasks.
 These days, most of this work is automatically handled by graphics cards, which are given vector data to rasterize through APIs such as OpenGL and Direct3D.
 While it's not necessary to know how this stuff works, knowledge of the lower-level rendering concepts can help give you a valuable perspective when working on higher-level problems.
 It can be useful when you don't have a higher level API to work with, such as on some embedded platforms.
-With CPU power and core counts constantly increasing, there is even speculation that there may be a resurgence in software-based rendering at some point, due to the increased flexibility that you get with custom software-based rendering as opposed to working within the confines of specialized APIs and graphics hardware.</p>
+With CPU power and core counts constantly increasing, there is even speculation that there may be a resurgence in software-based rendering at some point, due to the increased flexibility that you get with custom software-based rendering as opposed to working within the confines of specialized APIs and graphics hardware.

-    <p>But that's all speculation for now.
-Aside from that, it can be a pretty interesting and fun subject to explore, so let's get started.</p>
+But that's all speculation for now.
+Aside from that, it can be a pretty interesting and fun subject to explore, so let's get started.

     <h2>Drawing Pixels</h2>

-    <p>As you might have guessed, the most fundamental task in rasterization is drawing individual pixels, so let's start there.
+As you might have guessed, the most fundamental task in rasterization is drawing individual pixels, so let's start there.
 First, let's create a C++ class for representing a color (or a single pixel).
-It's often handy to be able to manipulate colors in a floating-point format before converting them to the integer format of raster images when it finally comes time to render them, so that's what this class will allow us to do.</p>
+It's often handy to be able to manipulate colors in a floating-point format before converting them to the integer format of raster images when it finally comes time to render them, so that's what this class will allow us to do.

-    <p>Here's the class definition (check out the Color.cpp file in the demo accompanying this article for the full implementation):</p>
+Here's the class definition (check out the Color.cpp file in the demo accompanying this article for the full implementation):

 ```c++
 class Color